Abbey Lincoln

-Musician
+Early life

+Lincoln was born on August 6, 1930, in Chicago, but raised in Calvin Center, Cass County, Michigan.
+She was the tenth of 12 children.
+She began singing professionally in Los Angeles, California, and in Honolulu, Hawaii, using stage-names that included Gaby Lee, before eventually choosing to be known as Abbey Lincoln in 1956.

+Career

+Music

-Born in Chicago but raised in Calvin Center, Cass County, Michigan, Lincoln was one of many singers influenced by Billie Holiday.
-Her debut album, Abbey Lincoln's Affair – A Story of a Girl in Love, was followed by a series of albums for Riverside Records.
-In 1960 she sang on Max Roach's landmark civil rights-themed recording, We Insist!
+Lincoln was one of many singers influenced by Billie Holiday.
+Lincoln's 1956 debut album, Abbey Lincoln's Affair...
+A Story of a Girl in Love – with Benny Carter, Bob Russell, Marty Paitch, and Jack Montrose – was followed by a series of albums for Riverside Records.
+In 1960, she sang on Max Roach's landmark civil rights-themed recording We Insist! (subtitled Freedom Now Suite), "regarded as the earliest full-scale protest record in jazz", as historian Nat Hentoff observed.
 Lincoln's lyrics were often connected to the civil rights movement in America.

+In 1970, the short film Max and Abbey profiled Lincoln as a composer, vocalist, actress, writer, and activist, as well as Roach's creative partner.
+Stan Lathan directed the documentary, broadcast on the television program Black Journal.

 After a tour of Africa in the mid-1970s, she adopted the name Aminata Moseka.

 During the 1980s, Lincoln's creative output was smaller and she released only a few albums.
 Her song "For All We Know" is featured in the 1989 film Drugstore Cowboy.
-During the 1990s and until her death, however, she fulfilled a 10-album contract with Verve Records.
+During the 1990s and until her death, she fulfilled a 10-album contract with Verve Records.

 These albums are highly regarded and represent a crowning achievement in Lincoln's career.
 Devil's Got Your Tongue (1992) featured Rodney Kendrick, Grady Tate, Yoron Israel, J. J. Johnson, Stanley Turrentine, Babatunde Olatunji and The Staple Singers, among others.
 In 2003, Lincoln received a National Endowment for the Arts Jazz Master Award.

 Her lyrics often reflected the ideals of the civil rights movement and helped in generating passion for the cause in the minds of her listeners.
-In addition to her musical career, she ventured into acting as well and appeared in movies such as The Girl Can't Help It, Nothing But a Man and For Love of Ivy.
-She explored more philosophical themes during the later years of her songwriting career and remained professionally active until well into her seventies.
+In addition to her musical career, she ventured into acting as well and appeared in movies such as The Girl Can't Help It (1958), Nothing But a Man (1964) and For Love of Ivy (1968).
+Lincoln explored more philosophical themes during the later years of her songwriting career and remained professionally active until well into her seventies.
 She often visited the Blue Note jazz club in New York City.